cfpb-sandbox/design-system/docs/components/heroes.md

   * Two-line (at largest breakpoint): 82 characters maximum

-  ##### What the hell is subheading content
+  ##### Subheading content

-  Subheading content should be brief, enticing, and build upon the heading to describe the value of the page.
+  Copy underneath the heading should be brief, enticing, and build upon the heading to describe the value of the page.
 Take care to avoid orphaned text.

   * After one-line heading: Between 165 and 186 characters (three lines at